it2022057/devops-2025/README.guide.md

 make vault-pass
 ```

+### !!!Also do not forget to create a .env file in jenkins user at directory ~/workspace/system-pipeline-docker-compose with your vault password!!!

 ### Now you’re ready to run your Ansible commands using: `--vault-password-file .vault_pass.txt`.
 And don't worry, nothing gets pushed in the repository thanks to `.gitignote`

 ## 🔑 Generating SSH Key and Adding It to GitHub